GridOPTICS/GridPACK/README.md

 -->

 ## Usage
-See [User manual](docs/user_manual/GridPACK.pdf) for a deep dive on GridPACK internals.
+See [User manual](docs/user_manual/GridPACK.pdf) for a deep dive on GridPACK internals and/or refer to the [tutorials](docs/markdown/TUTORIALS.md).
 One can also use GridPACK through its Python interface.

 ## Applications
 GridPACK includes a number of different power system applications.
-The two most commonly used and well-developed are:
+The most commonly used and well-developed are:
 - AC Power Flow
 - Dynamics Simulation
 - Contingency Analysis